olzhasar/olzhasar.github.io/content/posts/advent-of-code-vs-leetcode.md

   - leetcode
 ---

 I recently discovered the [Advent of Code](https://adventofcode.com/) project for myself and I absolutely loved it.
-At first, it seemed similar to solving `Leetcode` problems.
+At first glance, it seemed similar to solving `Leetcode` problems.
 However, after trying it for a few days now I realized that I like the experience much more.
 In this short blog post I'll try to break down main advantages that I see over `Leetcode`:

 ### No online editor